mrsargent00/mod10/README.md

 ## Description

-This application is a homework assignment for the MSU Coding Bootcamp.
-In this challange we were tasked with using Nodejs, Inquirer, and Jest to generate an .svg logo with text.
+This application was created as a homework assignment for the MSU Coding Bootcamp.
+The challenge required us to use Node.js, Inquirer, and Jest to generate an .svg logo with text.

-Users will be prompted with an iput for text, text color, background color, and desired shape.
+Users are prompted to input text, choose text color, background color, and select a desired shape.

-After the prompts are completed a .svg file will be generated in the dist. folder.
+Once the prompts are completed, a .svg file is generated in the "Complete logo" folder.

-To open the file, drag the .svg to the desktop and open it using a web browser.
+To view the file, right-click the .svg and choose "Open in Live" from the context menu.

 ## Video Link
-chrome-extension://mmeijimgabbpbgpdklnllpncmdofkcpn/app.html#/files/769ea4bf-c655-4e31-yffa-dbfb335e056e
+chrome-extension:
 copy and paste in browser to see the magic

 ## Installation